 The stripped land, full of panels and surrounded by fencing will harm all the wildlife in the area including: bald eagles, deer, owls, hawks, and coyotes.
 Downstream and ground absorbed pollution will harm surrounding cattle and crops.

-Here is how to contact them.
+Here is how to contact your county officials.